 Anna May Wong (1905 – 1961) was a Chinese American actress who grew up in the original Chinatown (where Union Station is today) before it was moved to its current location.
 Movie companies often filmed there and she became infatuated with the film industry as a child, begging the companies to include her in their films.

-She dropped out of high school and played her first leading role in a film at the age of 17.
+She dropped out of high school and played her first leading role in a film at age 17.
 Her race typecasted her as either an innocent flower or a dragon lady.
 Movies such as The Good Earth hired whites to play leading Asian roles.

 Yiu Hai Seto Quon (1899 – 1999) was known as “Mama Quon.”
 She owned the Grand Star Restaurant in L.A’.s Chinatown and was one of the founders of the New Chinatown.
 Members of her family had founded the original Chinatown.
 Mama Quon was a businesswoman, chef, and community leader who lived to the ripe old age of 100.